-The European Free Alliance (EFA) Group in the European Parliament currently includes representatives from Scotland, Catalonia, Galicia, Wales and Latvia.
-EFA MEPs advance the cause of Europe's stateless nations, regions and disadvantaged minorities.
+The European Free Alliance (EFA) Group in the European Parliament brings together MEPs who advance the cause of Europe's stateless nations, regions and disadvantaged minorities.

-European Free Alliance MEPs sit in a joint European parliamentary group with the Greens, making up the fifth largest group in parliament.
-EFA Members of the European Parliament are members of the Greens/European Free Alliance Group in the European Parliament, forming a common parliamentary group since the European elections of 1999.
+EFA Members of the European Parliament are members of the Greens/European Free Alliance Group in the European Parliament, forming a common parliamentary group with Europe’s greens since 1999.

 The European Free Alliance (EFA) draws together political parties fighting for democracy and self-determination for the stateless nations and regions of Europe.
 We are committed to democratic, constitutional and peaceful means.
 EFA's work and campaigning is underpinned by the core principles of social justice and equality.